aditiswarnkar-bounteous/document-intelligence-system/README.md

 # Document-intelligence-system
-AI-powered document understanding system
-An advanced AI-powered document intelligence system that enables sophisticated document understanding, analysis, and interaction.
+AI-powered document understanding system .
+This is an advanced AI-powered document intelligence system that enables sophisticated document understanding, analysis, and interaction.

 ###  Features